Do Go On - 369 - The Night Witches

 They're already fighting a war on other fronts.

-Yeah, and they're like, let's just take 3 million people away from there
+Yeah, and they're like, let's just take 3 million people away from there.

-and we'll march into Russia at the beginning of winter.
+We'll march into Russia at the beginning of winter.

-Yeah, so the timing was slightly delayed and unfortunately it ended up,
+Yeah, so the timing was slightly delayed,

-the winter came a little early, so things didn't go great for Hitler.
+So things didn't go great for Hitler.

 It was a shame.